 - Grammar change as a result of Darwinian cognitive evolution correctly models directions and outcomes of grammar changes.
-UG theory principally predicts wrong outcomes. - The unidirectional changes of grammars trade in 'cheap' procedural routines for 'costly' declarative contents. - SOV and SVO languages are systems in a rather stable equilibrium.
+UG theory principally predicts empirically unjustified outcomes. - The unidirectional changes of grammars trade in 'cheap' procedural routines for 'costly' declarative contents. - SOV and SVO languages are systems in a rather stable equilibrium.
 Most changes involve "free word order languages" (= Type 3) that change to OV or OV in the course of constraining the linking directionality of lexical phrasal heads. - SVO is a point of no return in diachronic grammar development.

-Acknowledgements: Gratefully I acknowledge that this paper has benefitted from feedback of the audiences of two talks in Berlin, namely at the Free University Berlin ("Endstation 'SVO'? - Warum viele Sprachen zu SVO-Sprachen werden und viele 'SVO'-Sprachen keine sind") and the Leibniz-Zentrum Allgemeine Sprachwissenschaft Berlin ("Es gibt derzeit mehr als nur 189 Sprachen ohne Platz in der Syntaxtheorie").
+Acknowledgements: This paper combines contents of two talks in Berlin, namely at the Humboldt Universität ("Endstation 'SVO'? - Warum viele Sprachen zu SVO-Sprachen werden und viele 'SVO'-Sprachen keine sind\\) and at the Leibniz-Zentrum Allgemeine Sprachwissenschaft ("Es gibt derzeit mehr als nur 189 Sprachen ohne Platz in der Syntaxtheorie").
+I am grateful to Stefan Müller and Werner Frey, respectively, for their invitation, and to the respective audiences for their valuable feedback.